 With surplus inventory of all these iffy video games piling up into the millions, prices begin to slide.
-Over 40% of cartridges sold in 1983 are deemed as “cutout” games by retailers, priced at bargain basements rates of around $5, and some retailers throw cartridges into discount dump bins in their stores for as low as a dollar a cart.
+Over 40% of cartridges sold in 1983 are deemed as “cutout” games by retailers, priced at bargain basements rates of around $5 – $8, and some throw cartridges into discount dump bins in their stores for as low as a dollar a cart.
 Atari finds their main source of income drastically reduced as they are forced to lower prices on even their biggest titles to distributors in order to compete.
 Rivals such as Mattel and Coleco both also have to slash the prices of their systems and games in order to deal with the ever-increasing videogame glut.

 Same Old Same Old